john-kheir/ovcdoc_public/Sysadmin/connect.md

 chmod 600 be-scale-1/keys/git_root
 ```

-So you have the keys, the ip address can (sometimes) be found in `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__docker_client__main`.
+So you have the keys, the ip address (instance.public.address) is often (but not allways) the same as the one that can be found in `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__docker_client__main`.

-Sometimes, since this address could be different, in that case you will need to contact the administrator.
+Since this address could be different, it's recommended to check with the administrator.

-For instance for an environment with the name `poc`:
+So, for instance for an environment with the name `poc`:
 ```
 cd /opt/code/git/openvcloudEnvironments/poc/services/jumpscale__docker_client__main
 cat service.hrd